Skip to Content

 2. Keep your Pittie away from male dogs at home and outdoors if you don’t intend to breed her.
 This entails keeping her on a leash during walks, not leaving her unattended in the backyard, and keeping her in a separate room in the home.

 3. Keep your Pitbull from carpeted areas, bedding, and soft furnishings during the bleeding phase of the heat cycle.
-Alternatively, you can consider using dog diapers to stop the blood from staining carpets and your dog’s bedding.
-Choose the Simple Solution Disposable Dog Diapers from Amazon as they have a better fit due to the stretchable fabric which fits perfectly around your dog.
+Alternatively, you can use dog diapers to stop the blood from staining carpets and your dog’s bedding.
+Choose the Simple Solution Disposable Dog Diapers from Amazon as they have a better fit due to the stretchable fabric, which fits perfectly around your dog.
 If your Pittie is trying to lick her genitals while in a diaper, consider temporarily removing it to allow her to self-groom.

 4. If your Pitbull shows the need for extra rest, always allow this.
 It would be best if you also eased your dog’s exercise routine during the proestrus and estrus phases of the heat cycle, as she may feel a bit low-energy and under the weather.